Anthony-DLR/URLShorten/README.md

 # URLShorten
-In this folder you will find a sample URL shortener project using Spring and mySQL.
+In this folder you will find a sample URL shortener project using Spring Boot and mySQL.

 # What you will need to start the application
   * Maven 3.2+